fischlerben/NBA-Position-Predictor/README.md

 X_train_pca_df = pd.DataFrame(data = X_train_pca, columns = ["PC1", "PC2", "PC3"])
 X_test_pca_df = pd.DataFrame(data = X_test_pca, columns = ["PC1", "PC2", "PC3"])
 ```
-The code above generates the following dataset:
+The code above generates the above dataset.
 ![pca_table](/Screenshots/pca_table.png?raw=true)

 PCA transformation of X-data is generally performed on large datasets in order to reduce the number of dimensions in the dataset and make it easier for the model to run.
 It transforms the X-dataset, meaning you no longer have your original features as columns; they are now split into "Principal Components," and an explained variance ratio can be computed which tells you how much of the explained variance was captured in the dataset - what percent could it make sense of?
 For a dataset of this size, PCA transformation of X-data would typically not be used; it was only included for example's sake, and was only performed on one dataset.